bannerts/crypto-trader/README.md

 # crypto-trader
-Files related to the development of a crypt currency trading bot
+Files related to the development of a crypto-currency library for automating trades on various exchanges.

 # Install python 3.4 (or later)
     - comes with pip